Sperm Whale Population Status

 Sperm whales are listed or protected under a number of legal frameworks:

-Currently, there are no legal protections for sperm whales in Dominica.
+Currently, we are working with the Government of Dominica to create legal protections for sperm whales in their waters.

-We have estimated that the current community in the eastern Caribbean is decreasing at around 3% per year.
+We have estimated that the current community of sperm whales in the eastern Caribbean is decreasing at around 3% per year.

 Its likely that most of that mortality is human caused.